FASEB-DataWorks/DataWorks-Prize/README.md

 The DataWorks!
 Prize recognizes excellence, amplifies best practices, and rewards teams for integrating data sharing and reuse into their research processes.
 By showcasing excellence and augmenting incentives with a substantial prize, FASEB will create deep community engagement around  data sharing and reuse practices - in research process, training, and promotion processes.

 *Eligibility:* Research groups in biomedical and biological sciences are invited to self-nominate.
-Groups must have at least one person affiliated with a FASEB member society.
 Nominations and application review criteria will support FASEB’s diversity, equity, accessibility, and inclusion goals.

-*Time Commitment:*  Awardees will be expected to deliver a presentation that showcases their data sharing and/or re-use practices and research outcomes, to publish a paper detailing their data practices, and to serve as a practice ambassador in their research community.
+*Service Commitment:*  Awardees will be expected to deliver a presentation that showcases their data sharing and/or reuse practices and research outcomes, to publish a paper detailing their data practices, and to serve as a practice ambassador in their research community.

-*Capacity:*  1-3 awards per annual prize cycle.
-The DataWorks!
-Catalyst Prize will be offered in partnership with aligned organizations, agencies, and corporate sponsors.

 # Partners